milaan9/01_Python_Introduction/markdown/README.md

 > Blockquotes are very handy in email to emulate reply text.
 > This line is part of the same quote.
+	> This line is also part of the same quote.
+>> This line too.

 Quote break.